b9org/b9/docs/BuildBase9.md

 }
 ```

-Above is a classic program that we all know and love, Fibonacci. `b9main()` is using two of the Base9 **primitive functions** (from our primitive function table), `b9PrintString` and `b9PrintNumber`, to print to console.
+Above is a classic program that we all know and love, Fibonacci. `b9main()` is using two of the base9 [primitive functions] (from our primitive function table), `b9PrintString` and `b9PrintNumber`, to print to console.
 Currently, b9porcelain is only capable of operating on integers.
 It can output strings, but it can't (yet) perform operations on them.

+[primitive functions]: ./Dictionary.md#primitive-function

 b9porcelain source code is passed as input into our [frontend compiler], which uses [Esprima] to convert the program into an [Abstract Syntax Tree] (or AST).
 Our frontend compiler walks the AST and converts it into our portable binary format.
 The portable binary format is represented as our Binary Module.